openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

 #####

     1. Login to the Fuel web UI.
-    2. Click on the Settings tab.
+    2. Click on the Networks tab.
     3. Verify that section of NSXv plugin is present under the Other menu option.
-    4. Verify that check box 'NSXv plugin' is disabled by default.
+    4. Verify that check box 'NSXv plugin' is enabled by default.
-    5. Enable NSXv plugin by setting check box 'NSXv plugin' checked.
-    6. Verify that all labels of 'NSXv plugin' section have the same font style and colour.
+    5. Verify that all labels of 'NSXv plugin' section have the same font style and colour.
-    7. Verify that all elements of NSXv plugin section are vertical aligned.
+    6. Verify that all elements of NSXv plugin section are vertical aligned.

 Expected result